South Coast derby: Nicknames

 Portsmouth supporters refer to Southampton supporters as "Scum" or "Scummers".
-According to some Portsmouth fans, the term "scum" developed out of an fictitious acronym standing for Southampton City (or Corporation) Union Men, with the term allegedly originating from when Southampton dockyard workers supposedly crossed the picket lines in the 1930s when Portsmouth dockyard workers were on strike.
-However this story is unlikely, as the two cities rely on entirely different types of ports — Southampton being a merchant port and Portsmouth a naval one.
-There is also no known record of any strike occurring during the mentioned time period.
-Rather, this seems to be a modern attempt to incorrectly describe the origins of the rivalry.
+According to Portsmouth fans, the term "scum" developed out of acronym standing for "Southampton City (or Corporation) Union Men", with the term originating from when Southampton dockyard workers crossed the picket lines in the 1930s when Portsmouth dockyard workers were on strike.

-Southampton supporters have taken to referring to their local rivals as "Skates", after a Southampton fanzine, The Ugly Inside asked its readers in 1988 to suggest an abusive term most likely to cause offence to Portsmouth supporters.
-This date coincides with Portsmouth's return to the Football League Division One in its 1987–88 season, when both clubs occupied the same division for the first time since 1976.
+Southampton supporters have taken to referring to their local rivals as "Skates", after a Southampton fanzine, The Ugly Inside, asked its readers in 1988 to suggest an abusive term most likely to cause offence to Portsmouth supporters.
+This date coincides with Portsmouth's return to the First Division in its 1987–88 season, when both clubs occupied the same division for the first time since 1976.
 Skates was chosen as the derisive alternative to "matelot" to describe naval sailors, Portsmouth being the home of the Royal Navy.
+The name "Skate" originates from the civilian population of Portsmouth, and was originally an insult directed towards sailors working on ships in HMNB Portsmouth, or who were otherwise associated with the Royal Navy.
+Sailors on long voyages would go long periods without female company, so would use skate to relieve themselves sexually; this led to sailors who attempted to approach prostitutes in Portsmouth being refused and told "I ain't no skate bait, mate".